nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `deleteTasks 2` deletes all tasks of the 2nd student in the student list.
+* `listStudents` followed by `deleteTasks 2` deletes all tasks of the 2nd student in the student list.
 * `find Betsy` followed by `deleteTasks 1` deletes all tasks of the 1st student in the results of the `find` command.

 ### Clearing all entries : `clear`